Public-Model/TiDAL-Net/README.md

 2. **Li-GRU** uses positive input- and state-dependent liquid time constants conditioned on compensated values, elapsed time, local variation, Bi-NSDE uncertainty, channel embeddings, and graph feedback.
 3. **Li-GAT** dynamically selects a prior-constrained local graph from a training-only MIC candidate graph, reweights edges using temporal compatibility and hidden-state similarity, and returns graph feedback to the next recurrent update.

 The repository distinguishes missing observations from timestamp-displaced observations.
 Missing and drift sets are disjoint.
-The corruption generator supports isolated loss, short bursts, long communication gaps, correlated-channel loss, Gaussian jitter, bounded uniform drift, heavy-tailed drift, accumulated drift, reset-type drift, and mixed conditions.
+The public generator now exposes the complete degradation mechanics: isolated loss, short bursts, log-normal long gaps, correlated-channel loss, Gaussian jitter, heavy-tailed transient offsets, accumulated drift, and reset drift.
+Missing values are concealed only from the received input (`received_values=0`, `observation_mask=0`) while the original reference value is retained for evaluation.
+Timestamp-displaced values remain received; only their physical event times change through `observation_times = reference_times + timestamp_offsets`.
+Offsets are generated in nominal sampling intervals and converted to the physical time unit of the input timeline.
+The generator also records operator IDs, realized counts, and the resolved configuration in every corrupted NPZ.
+See [`docs/CORRUPTION_PROTOCOL.md`](docs/CORRUPTION_PROTOCOL.md).

 ## Reproducibility status